f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

 .. image:: ../images/image221.png

 #.
-If presented with a Security Warning, please click accept by clicking the **YES** button:
+If presented with a Security Warning, please accept by clicking the **YES** button:

    .. image:: ../images/image222.png